dwarvesf/playbook/engineering/handover.md

 Handover is not a task, and it is not instant.
 Handover is always a project.
 Therefore it should be planned and executed like a project. **Depend on the stage of project, the dedicated team should pick approriate checklists.**

 - Handover process should only take **maximum 2 weeks**.
-- Diagrams should be made using draw.io or gliffy.
+- Diagrams should be made using draw.io, [excalidraw](https://excalidraw.com/) or gliffy.
 - Documents should be written in markdown (.md) format and posted directly to source repo.

 ## Checklists

 #### Project handover
+This is the preparation stage when we specify all details of the project handover

 - [ ] Handover plan created and documented.
 (Resources to join handover process)
 - [ ] Time for handover allocated.